fauna/faunadb-go/README.md

 A Golang driver for [FaunaDB](https://fauna.com/).

 Note: This driver supports an older version of the Fauna API.
-The latest version of the official Fauna Golang Driver is located [here](https://pkg.go.dev/github.com/fauna/fauna-go).
+The latest version of the official Fauna Golang Driver is located [here](https://pkg.go.dev/github.com/fauna/fauna-go) (we encourage all new development to use this new version where possible).

 ## Supported Go Versions